ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * Lockbox access secret - a secret passphrase that can be used in combination to the "lockbox access token" to provide proof of previous successful login
     * Lockbox access expiry - the window in which the access key is valid (and should be sufficiently in the distant future for use as a long term key)
     * Lockbox domain - the domain hosting the lockbox
-    * Lockbox key "hash" - hash of the lockbox key as previously passed in and associated to the lockbox account.
+    * Lockbox passphrase "hash" - hash of the lockbox passphrase as previously passed in and associated to the lockbox account.
   * Grant service challenge (optional, if challenge is required)
     * ID - a challenge ID that the server generated which the client application will have to authorize
     * Name - a human readable name for the service requesting the challenge
     * Image - a branded image representing the service requesting the challenge
     * URL - a browser URL where the user can go to obtain more information about this service requesting the challenge
     * Domains - a list of domains the service will accept trusted signatures as proof
+    * Namespace URL - the namespace URL is the ID where the data is stored, access was requested but access was not previously granted
   * Content list of data elements containing:
     * Namespace URL - the namespace URL is the ID where the data is stored, access was requested and access was previously granted
     * Updated - time-stamp (or version number) of when entries in the namespace were last updated